-Figure 43: Main Reports Window
+Figure 53: Main Reports Window

 In this screen, you can see the default report, the Calls Report (which we will discuss later in this section).
 Whenever you view the main reports window, you will see the date range for the report you are looking at.
-In Figure 43 it shows data for specific date range, all the calls listed fall within that date range.
-If you wish to change the date range, simply click on either the "From" date or the "To" date or the calendar-buttons near these data and it will bring up a small calendar which you can use to select a new date (Figure 44).
+In Figure 53 it shows data for specific date range, all the calls listed fall within that date range.
+If you wish to change the date range, simply click on either the "From" date or the "To" date or the calendar-buttons near these data and it will bring up a small calendar which you can use to select a new date (Figure 54).

-Figure 44: Calendar to Select either the "From" Date or the "To" Date
+Figure 54: Calendar to Select either the "From" Date or the "To" Date

-To the right of the date range fields you will see the "Generate" button; you should use this button if you would like to re-run the report with the same parameters that you are currently using.
+To the right of the date range fields you will see the "Search" button; you should use this button if you would like to re-run the report with the same parameters that you are currently using or if you changed the parameters and would like to run the report with new parameters.

 You can export operator console reports in CSV formats to your clipboard.
-To the right of the "Generate" button you will see the "Copy as CSV" button; if you press this button the report are currently running, i.e. all rows and columns of the report, will be copied to your clipboard in CSV format using the delimiter you defined in your settings (see section Change Operator Console SettingsChange Operator Console Settings).
+To the right of the "Search" button you will see the "Copy as CSV" button; if you press this button the report are currently running, i.e. all rows and columns of the report, will be copied to your clipboard in CSV format using the delimiter you defined in your settings (see section Change Operator Console Settings).